The Ausenco Foundation aims to make a positive and sustainable difference to the people in the communities in which we live and work.

-In Canada the Ausenco Foundation has been supporting Habitat for Humanity and their beneficiaries for more than four years.
-This has continued during 2017 with financial donations and Ausenco volunteers being involved in home builds in Calgary and Vancouver and an additional initiative to occur in Burlington in late 2017.
-The builds provide our employees with opportunities to be “hands on” as they give the new home owners a “hand-up” to create their own home.
+In Canada the Ausenco Foundation has been supporting Habitat for Humanity (HfH) and their beneficiaries for five years.
+This continued during 2017 with financial donations and Ausenco volunteers involved in home builds in Calgary and Vancouver and our Burlington team helping to create items for sale in the HfH shop.New funding has also been approved for 2018.

-During 2017 the Ausenco Foundation has been supporting “Project Rum Rum” implementation in Villa El Salvador elementary schools, Peru.
+During 2017 the Ausenco Foundation supported “Project Rum Rum” implementation in Villa El Salvador elementary schools, Peru.
 Run by Caritas Graciosas, the project aims to train teachers from national elementary schools in vulnerable areas of Lima city.
 The “Rum Rum” bus visits the schools and with participation by parents, teachers, children and community volunteers, children learn about different topics and concepts through investigation and hands on discovery.
 Volunteers from our Lima office have been involved in a number of activities and visits including expert mentoring, “Bus Rum Rum” and storytelling day.
-It is estimated that more than 1,300 children and 55 teachers have benefited from our involvement in this project this year.
+It is estimated that more than 1,300 children and 55 teachers benefited from our involvement in this project.

 And that’s only the beginning.
 The Ausenco Foundation will continue to help build stronger communities by supporting community development initiatives in the years to come.